MohsenKoohi/GSFS/README.md

 the results in kernel.

 ##Current Problems
-*Current context switch between kernel and user level.
+* Context switch between kernel and user level.
-*Currently we have some problems with retreiving all allocated pages.
+* We have some problems with retreiving all allocated pages.

 ##Note
-*Our "rsa.c" file is adopted from PolarSSL package "http://polarssl.org/" and we have only ported their work in to kernel mode for our usage.
+* Our "rsa.c" file is adopted from PolarSSL package "http://polarssl.org/" and we have only ported their work in to kernel mode for our usage.
-*Our "skein512.c" file is adopted from "http://www.skein-hash.info/".
+* Our "skein512.c" file is adopted from "http://www.skein-hash.info/".
-*"aes.c" is "Christophe Devine's AES" and we dont' use it.
+* "aes.c" is "Christophe Devine's AES" and we dont' use it.
 Instead we use kernel's aes, see cipher.c.

 ##References
 [1] Erel Geron and Avishai Wool.
 Crust: cryptographic remote untrusted storage without